harishsd1998/Omnifood/README.md

 # omnifood.github.io
-It is a Responsive & Static Front end UI application which is coded and designed using **HTML,CSS**.
+It is a Responsive & Static Front End UI application which is coded and designed using **HTML,CSS**.
 In addition, little bit of jquery is also used for cool animation effects and smooth scrolling.

 ***Benefits:***